privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 transaction(tx.to = null).

 ### EVM behavior
-when in create kind transaction, init bytecodes will run and current call context is creating. the final bytecodes to store for new contract is `RETURN` opcode of init codes result. `RETURN` opcode returns memory [`offset`...`offset` + `length`] content as bytecodes to store into state db. for returned bytecodes, store them cost additional gas.
+When handling a CREATE-kind transaction, Initial bytecode opcodes will run and current call context is created.
+The final bytecode opcodes to store for new contract is the `RETURN` opcode of init codes result.

+`RETURN` opcode returns memory [`offset`...`offset` + `length`] content as bytecodes to store into state db. for returned bytecodes, store them cost additional gas.

 `let CODE_DEPOSIT_BYTE_COST = 200